-It seems like you hear more about website attacks these days than at any other time.
-Ahnd these aren’t just minor attacks.
-We’re talking about global sites with millions of users shutting down instantly.
+You seem to hear more about website attacks nowadays than at any other time.
+And these aren't just minor attacks.
+We're talking about global sites with millions of users shutting down instantly.
 Indeed, hackers, site-jackers (those who deploy ransomware and/or malware), and denial of service (DDoS attacks) run rampant.

 Experts from IBM noted that hacked websites and data leaks cost small businesses and companies around $4.24 million last year and $3.86 million.
 And the numbers may grow higher this year as the cost of dealing with the fallout of cyberattacks can be higher than the projected $6 trillion.

 Likewise, since the pandemic shifted workspaces from offices to homes, companies find themselves challenged as to how to implement company-wide digital security measures – often to no avail.

 But losing money from attacks or even the inability to implement widespread security measures are just two of the many potential effects of threats to web security.
 Companies that are under constant attack yet fail to ramp up their protective measures can end up being blocked online.
 This is because Google and Bing block compromised sites to protect other users.
 Imagine how that can tarnish a company's reputation over time!